LEVIII007/LEVIII007/README.md

     LeetCode: "Knight (1991)"
   },
   about: "I am a computer science undergrad who is passionate about learning and solving problems.\n
-          I have worked on various Django projects, and have experience in Machine Learning and Deep Learning.\n Currently, I am learning backend development and creating some exciting project by integrating ML models with my websites."
+          I have worked on various Django and Python projects, and have experience in Machine Learning and Deep Learning.\n Currently, I am learning backend development and creating some exciting projects by integrating AI."
 }